qrtl/axls-oca/stock_move_value/readme/DESCRIPTION.md

-This module adds value fields to the stock move model, to add visivility of how the move has affected the stock valuation.
+This module adds value fields to the stock move model, to add visibility of how the move has affected the stock valuation.

 - **Move Value**: Value of the move including related SVL values (i.e. price differences